cedarbdd/cedar/README.markdown

   this target UISpecs, or something similar.
 * Open the Info.plist file for your project and remove the "Main nib file base name" entry.
 The project template will likely have set this to "MainWindow."
-* Add the Cedar-iPhone static framework to your project, and link your UISpecs target with it.
+* Add the Cedar-iOS static framework to your project, and link your UISpecs target with it.
 * Add -ObjC and -all_load to the Other Linker Flags build setting for the UISpecs target.
 This is necessary for the linker to correctly load symbols